tidymodels/recipes/tests/testthat/_snaps/basics.md

     Condition
       Error in `step_pca()`:
       Caused by error in `prep()`:
       !
-The following argument was specified but do not exist: `number`.
+The following argument was specified but does not exist: `number`.

 ---